chainwikinet/wikijs-yam-content/rebase.md

 # What Is Rebasing?

-YAM changes the balance of everyone's wallets to try to reach a price of $1.
+YAM changes the balance of everyone's wallets to try to reach a price of 1 yUSD.
 This process is called "rebasing" and is similar to the mechanism used by [Ampleforth](https://www.ampleforth.org/).
 YAM rebases—and your wallet balance of YAMs may change—every 12 hours.

 Rebasing works like this:

-1. if YAM is selling for more than $1.05, increase the number of YAMs to make YAM more common.
+1. if YAM is selling for more than 1.05 yUSD, increase the number of YAMs to make YAM more common.
 The balance of YAMs in all wallets and contracts will increase.

-2. if YAM is selling for less than $0.95, decrease the number of YAMs to make YAM more rare.
+2. if YAM is selling for less than 0.95 yUSD, decrease the number of YAMs to make YAM more rare.
 The balance of YAMs in all wallets and contracts will decrease.

-3. if YAM is selling for approximately $1 ($0.95-$1.05), keep the YAM balances the same.
+3. if YAM is selling for approximately 1yUSD (0.95-1.05 yUSD), keep the YAM balances the same.

 The deviation threshold, currently at 5%, is defined in `YAMRebaser` and could be changed in the future by a tokenholder vote: https://etherscan.io/address/0x649714bc2fffcb1e65c689b49a10216d4960833d#readContract